 Restorasi Ekosistem Riau ecosystem restoration programme continues to boost biodiversity on Riau’s Kampar Peninsula

-The return of rare and endangered birdlife, the growth of sustainable forest-related alternative community livelihoods, and the continued absence of fire are just three of the highlights included in the 2017 Restorasi Ekosistem Riau (RER) Annual Report.
+The return of rare and endangered birdlife, the growth of sustainable forest-related alternative community livelihoods, and the continued absence of fire are just three of the highlights included in the 2017 Restorasi Ekosistem Riau (RER) Progress Report.

 Prefacing the report, Bey Soo Khiang, Chairman, RER Advisory Board, said: “These achievements illustrate our model where RER is complemented by production forestry, which provides the financial resources to fund restoration, as well as the protection provided by an actively managed ring of fiber plantations”.